Skip to content

 Chinese Proverb

-The way the dragon is manifested in the lives of the Chinese people is countless, up to the point that outstanding and successful people are compared to a dragon, a symbol of excellence.
-Even if you want your kids to do well, you can use an old Chinese proverb that says just that, to wish your kids to be more like dragons.
+The way the dragon manifests in the lives of the Chinese people is countless, to the point that outstanding and successful people are compared to a dragon, a symbol of excellence.
+Even if you want your kids to do well, you can use an old Chinese proverb that says just that: to wish your kids to be more like dragons.

 Proverbs are not the only way the mighty dragon is featured in everyday life in China.
 There’s so much you can learn about the Chinese dragon, which you will see in these cultural references: